Court Marriage in Karachi: Process of Court Marriage

 After Union Council registration and issuance of the Marriage Registration Certificate (MRC), couples are required to complete NADRA Family Tree updating in their personal NADRA records.

-This step must be completed personally by the bride and groom, because NADRA verifies applicants through biometric thumb impression and live facial recognition.
-No attorney, relative, or third party is legally authorized to request or complete changes in a citizen’s NADRA family record.
+This step must be completed in person by the bride and groom because NADRA verifies applicants using biometric thumb impressions and live facial recognition.
+No attorney, relative, or third party is legally authorised to request or complete changes in a citizen’s NADRA family record.

 Applicants may complete this update by visiting their nearest NADRA Registration Center or through NADRA’s official mobile application “Pak Identity”, available on the Google Play Store.
 Once the family tree is updated, the marriage becomes permanently recorded in the national citizen database.